LiskArchive/lisk-legacy-docs/introduction.md

 ### Architecture Overview

-The Lisk SDK operates on the NodeJS runtime and consists primarily of an application framework (Lisk Framework), a collection of libraries providing blockchain application functionalities (Lisk Elements), and a powerful command-line tool (Lisk Commander) allowing developers to manage a Lisk node instance and interact with a Lisk compatible network.
+The Lisk SDK operates on the NodeJS runtime and consists primarily of an application framework (Lisk Framework), a collection of libraries providing blockchain application functionalities (Lisk Elements), and a powerful command-line tool (Lisk Commander) which allows developers to manage a Lisk node instance and interact with a Lisk compatible network.
 The diagram below provides a high-level overview of the architecture:

 ![Diagram](assets/diagram_sdk.png)